Request an Appointment

 SAC provides before and after school care for (grades K-5), at the School-Age Center, building 140.
 Patrons interested in using SAC are required to register prior to utilizing services.
 Please contact the CYS Central Enrollment Office at +1 (845)938-4458 or +1 (845)938-0939 to make a registration appointment.
 Required forms can be found on the Parent and Outreach Services portion of the CYS website.

-SAC Winter and Spring Camps
+SAC Winter, Spring and Fall Camps

 Camps are offered for children in K-5th grades.
 We are currently offering care to civilians during their spring and winter breaks which are scheduled at different times then the West Point Schools.